Data

 What is a Data Protection Officer?

-A data protection officer is a person whose primary role is to monitor how a business manages its data processing.
+A data protection officer is a person whose primary role is to monitor how a business processes data.
 Their goal is to protect the personal data of the stat subject’s customers and employees.

-Data protection officers provide compliance services for businesses to help implement the LGPD guidelines and ensure data subjects' rights to manage their personal data.
+Data protection officers provide compliance services for businesses to help implement the General Data Protection Law guidelines and ensure data subjects’ rights to manage their personal data.
 They would also be in charge of handling and addressing data subject complaints.

-They work closely with data controllers (businesses) and monitor their data processing and performance.
+They work closely with data controllers (businesses) and monitor their personal data processing and performance.

 DPOs document these processes and use documentation to develop ways to help streamline processes that are in compliance with consumers.

 Data protection offers must avoid conflicts of interest when making decisions about data processing.
-A decision must not be made for personal gains, or otherwise, they would be held accountable by the national data procession authority and may face criminal charges.
+A decision must not be made for personal gains; otherwise, they would be held accountable by the national data processing authority and may face criminal charges.

 A successful DPO will ensure a business operates data protection under the mandates of the LGPD.
 Businesses should work closely with a DPO to follow the legal basis that could otherwise lead to breaking laws that would result in major lawsuits.